Shengguang Wu

 Shengguang Wu, Fan-Yun Sun, Kaiyue Wen, Nick Haber

-ArXiv, 2025
+ACL-Main, 2025

 TL;DR: S-VCO is a novel finetuning method that enhances visual-centric capabilties of VLMs while preserving general performance.
 Key design is a symmetrical visual contrastive objective that optimizes over visual details while avoiding one-sided "preference" formulation.
 Across various VLM benchmark domains, S-VCO demonstrates most significant and consistent improvements, with especially strong gains on visually demanding tasks.